Find out how Sent Into Space premiered Season 5 Episode 1 of Rick and Morty in space on a bespoke model of Rick's

 Sending Rick Sanchez's spaceship into space

-In order to premiere the first episode of Rick and Morty Season 5 in space, we used a lighter-than-air gas balloon capable of expanding to the height of the White House to carry our spacecraft, along with tracking equipment, multiple cameras and a parachute system, high above the Earth into the region of Near Space.
+In order to premiere the first episode of Rick and Morty Season 5 in space, we used a high altitude balloon, capable of expanding to the height of the White House to carry our spacecraft, along with tracking equipment, multiple cameras and a parachute system, high above the Earth into the region of Near Space.

 Reached at roughly 19,000 meters above the Earth, Near Space is defined by the Armstrong Limit: the atmospheric pressure threshold at which the boiling point of water is equal to the average human body temperature.
 Our goal was to get twice as high as this, high enough to see the black vacuum of space and the curvature of the Earth as dramatically as possible.

 We decided to conduct the launch in Nevada, capitalizing on the beautifully alien landscape of the Mojave Desert.
 Taking weather data from over 100,000 sources worldwide, we built a sophisticated climate simulation which allowed us to model the path that the balloon would take on its flight, predicting the ultimate landing site to within just a few hundred meters.